 3> start or restart the configuredGrantTimer for the corresponding HARQ process, if configured.

+3> stop the cg-SDT-RetransmissionTimer for the corresponding HARQ process, if running.

 3> stop the cg-RetransmissionTimer for the corresponding HARQ process, if running.

 2> deliver the uplink grant and the associated HARQ information to the HARQ entity.